kercheval/SpringWebServiceUtil/README.md

 The basic contents are as follows

 *Timer* - A thread safe timer class that is statically stored and has a fast debug logging stop.
+These objects are published via JMX as well exposed via the statistics controller.

 *Counter* - A thread safe counter class that enables simple counts and is maintained statically.
+These objects are published via JMX as well exposed via the statistics controller.

 *MethodTrace* - A class that allows the determination of a stack trace element or method name x levels back in the call stack (allowing